KansasCityWomeninTechnology/angulargirlskc-tool-instructions/version-control/git-mac.md

-## Install Git on Mac
+# Install Git on Macs and Linux

 We will use the Homebrew Package Manager we installed in the Node & npm section to install Git.

-To begin, type the following command in your terminal:
+To begin, run the following command in your terminal:

 ```bash
 brew install git
 ```

 When the process completes, open your **Terminal** and type the following to ensure Git properly installed.

 ```bash
 git --version
 ```

 If it is properly installed you should see something like this returned in the terminal.